Have you ever visited a relative or met someone who said their car "needs washed" instead of their car "needs TO BE washed"? Here's why.

 What do you think?
 I’d love to hear your comments on this topic.

-Mignon Fogarty is the author of the new book Grammar Girl Presents the Ultimate Writing Guide for Students.
+Mignon Fogarty is the author of Grammar Girl Presents the Ultimate Writing Guide for Students.

 Further Reading and Viewing